Who are we?

 What is the origin of Milli, and what has it done so far?

 As of 2023, due to its wide reach and unique intent in nurturing archives, it is likely there is hardly any significant archival institution in India that is not aware of Milli.
-Interactions over the Milli Sessions and with participating institutions and individuals gave a clear need for setting up Milli Archives Foundation as a Section 8 non-profit company that can scale the ideas and bring about a systemic transformation in how we build and engage with archives in India.
+Interactions over the Milli Sessions and with participating institutions and individuals gave a clear need for setting up Milli Archives Foundation as a non-profit entity that can scale the ideas and bring about a systemic transformation in how we build and engage with archives in India.

 Who is heading Milli?